JustineLicu/grading-system-spring/README.md

 > If you are using `VS Code`, install the recommended extensions for this project by searching
 > `@recommended` in the Extensions tab.

-**Step 1:** Run the Spring Boot application using your IDE, or by running the command below.
+**Step 1:** Run this Spring Boot application using your IDE, or by running the command below.

 ```sh
 ./mvnw spring-boot:run